nukuutos/beaurel-client/README.md

 ## 🔧 About tests

 Client side is tested mostly by e2e tests (cypress) that are located on API repo.
-There is jest tests that testing main functionality of complex functions related to booking(needs refactoring).
+There is jest tests that testing main functionality of complex functions related to booking.

 ## 📜 License

-I don't want to add license for this repo because I'm scared about my code can be stolen.
-I want to run it as commercial someday but now I don't have a possibility to do this(money).
-This repo is public because I want to show my potential employer what I’m capable of and what kind of fruit am I :)
+There's no license 🤗.
+According to **github**:

+> without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.